for the prologue, minilogue xd & NTS-1

 While many great sounds come from the classic waveforms available in analog oscillators (the sawtooth, the triangle, the square), they are always the same and are mostly static.
 Digital oscillators have the power to enhance your sounds, adding interesting harmonics and textures, and even be the centerpiece.

-We want to open up a whole new world of possibilities with a premium macro-oscillator made by real musicians for real musicians.
+We want to open up a whole new world of possibilities with a premium macro-oscillator made by a musician for musicians.
 Now you can make the most out of your investment into the prologue, minilogue xd & NTS-1.

 Who made BLINDS?